justicedemocrats/candidate-website/README.md

 ## Making Changes

-To make changes, modify the templates in `/lib/candidate_website/templates`, or the [Stylus](http://stylus-lang.com/) in `/assets/stylus`, and your changes will hot-reload.
+To make changes, modify the templates in the  `/lib/candidate_website/templates`, or the [Stylus](http://stylus-lang.com/) in `/assets/stylus`, and your changes will be hot-reload.

 ## What's Happening